TerryClaiborne/alltune2/README.md

 This is one of the main design goals of AllTune2.

-## AllStar live status
+## AllStar / Echolink live status

-The AllStar Live Status box shows tracked direct AllStar nodes connected by AllTune2.
+The AllStar / Echolink Live Status box shows tracked direct AllStar nodes connected by AllTune2.

 It includes: